Nathanael-L/osmi-water/README.md

 ## Map File

 'water.map' ist the layer configuration file for the fileserver.
-If you like to set up a mapserver, take the file.
+If you like to set up a mapserver (mapserver.org), take the file.
 Just the paths for the sqlite file must be mached.

 ## Lizenz